Day 1: Arrive at Mumbai

-You are assisted with an early morning checkout of your hotel and then driven to the airport where you are assisted with boarding the early morning flight to Aurangabad.
-You are greeted upon arrival at the airport by your Aurangabad Tour Facilitator.
+You are assisted with an early morning check out of your hotel and then driven to the airport where you are assisted with boarding the early morning flight to Aurangabad.
+You are greeted upon arrival at the airport by your Aurangabad Tour Director.

 Enjoy a full day guided

 excursion to the UNESCO World Heritage Site of Ajanta.
 Buddhist monks and local craftsmen began excavating, sculpting, and painting at Ajanta in the 2nd century BC.
 The incredible variety of paintings and sculpture were created in hard rock by using primitive yet ingenious lighting, tools, and materials.
 These 28 caves are a testimony to the devotion of the Buddhists, as well as the talents of their skilled craftsmen.